TsukiyamaChloe/Comparative-Semantic-Network-Analysis-of-AI-Governance-Discourses/README.md

 ### 🇨🇳 China: Vertical Integration of Infrastructure and Security
 * **Infrastructure as Governance Objects:** Unlike Western networks, the Chinese graph exhibits high centrality for upstream technical terms including **`Algorithm (算法)`**, **`Model (模型)`**, **`Data (数据)`**, and **`Computing Power (算力)`**.
 * **The "Security" Super-Node:** The term **`Security (安全)`** acts as the network's structural anchor (highest betweenness centrality).
 It acts as a ubiquitous bridge, connecting developmental nodes (**`Innovation`**) directly with regime-stability nodes (**`Social Order`**, **`State`**).
 * **Observation:** The network structure is dense and integrated, suggesting no separation between technical development and state security.
+The governance logic is Cognitive Security & Information Control.
+The primary concern is not just the technical reliability of the system, but the social impact of the information it generates.

 <div align="center">
   <img